RensenBart/Faker/readme.md

 Faker is a PHP library that generates fake data for you.
 Whether you need to bootstrap your database, create good-looking XML documents, fill-in your persistence to stress test it, or anonymize data taken from a production service, Faker is for you.

+I have forked this repository to keep it working with PHP 8

 Faker is heavily inspired by Perl's [Data::Faker](http://search.cpan.org/~jasonk/Data-Faker-0.07/), and by ruby's [Faker](https://rubygems.org/gems/faker).

-Faker requires PHP >= 5.3.3.
+This fork of Faker requires PHP >= 8.0

-**Faker is archived**.
-Read the reasons behind this decision here: [https://marmelab.com/blog/2020/10/21/sunsetting-faker.html](https://marmelab.com/blog/2020/10/21/sunsetting-faker.html)

 # Table of Contents